chateaudelucy/easy-photo-album/readme.txt

 Photo's can be viewed by a **Lightbox**.
 The albums are **responsive** and you can choose how may columns of images you want.
 The Lightbox displays the most large possible size, resized to the current screen size.
-You can manage the order of the photo's (very easy with **drag and drop**) and tell your story in pictures!
+You can manage the order of the photo's (very easy with **drag and drop**) and tell your story in photo's!
 You can now also **insert your album** in a post or page.

 So go ahead, and try it out!